aws-samples/aws-iot-analytics-workshop/README.md

 2. Click on 'streamdataset'
 3. Click on **Actions** and in the dropdown menu choose **Run now**
 4. On the left navigation menu, choose **Content** and monitor the status of your data set creation.
-5. The results will be shown in the preview pane.
+5. The results will be shown in the preview pane and saved as a .csv in the '-dataset' S3 bucket.

 \[[Top](#Top)\]